 Le Tonlé Tourism Training Center is a not-for-profit training guest house providing vocational training to disadvantaged youth from Cambodia’s north-eastern provinces of Kratie, Stung Treng, Ratanakiri, and Mondulkiri.

-Our guest houses and restaurants provide vital vocational training and a unique opportunity for travellers to support human resource development in Cambodia.
+Our guest house and restaurant provide vital vocational training and a unique opportunity for travellers to support human resource development in Cambodia.

 Aims & Objectives